 In Domestic Violence in Brazil: Examining Obstacles and Approaches to Promote Legislative Reform (2010), the author recommended adequate funding and educational reform in order to implement the Brazilian law on domestic violence. p.
 97

-Promising Practice: Honduras Monitoring Commission Proposes Amendment and Expands Protection to Victims of Domestic Violence
+Example: Honduras Monitoring Commission Proposes Amendment and Expands Protection to Victims of Domestic Violence

 In Honduras, a Special Inter-institutional Commission for Monitoring the Implementation of the Law against Domestic Violence was formed after the enactment of the Honduran Law on Domestic Violence in 1997.
 The Commission consisted of government members and members from civil society.
 In 2004, the Commission proposed that protection orders provisions be expanded and that cases of repeat domestic violence should have criminal penalties.
 Both of these amendments were approved by Congress and have been in effect since 2006.
+CLADEM, Honduras, Institutional strategies and multi-sectoral approaches in monitoring the application of the domestic violence law in Honduras and developing best practices (2005).
+Expert paper prepared for the Division on the Advancement of Women Expert Group Meeting (2005).

 Ensuring a quality monitoring project